IkennaEgwim/Expenso/README.md

 <h2 id="credits">Credits</h2>

-<h3 id="template">Template</h3>

-- This template was adopted and adapted from README.md templates published by [Chibueze C. Igwe](https://github.com/scientistigwe/README-Template)
+- This template was adopted and adapted from README.md templates published by [Chibueze C. Igwe](https://github.com/scientistigwe/README-Template) and [Hibi Ibrahim](https://github.com/hiboibrahim/thebookbooth1?tab=readme-ov-file)
 * Although I used the django blog resources provided on the LMS, I also received alot of additional clarification by following along with django projects on YouTube.
 One of the vidoes I found especially helpful was : https://youtu.be/JzDBCZTgVyw?si=w3BBwJswUjBTm1xw

-* Stack Overflow was used to solve any smaller bugs and further clarification on errors I was receiving in the terminal.

-* I used this site to generate a persona and created user stories: https://founderpal.ai/user-persona-generator
+* ChatGPT was used for for troubleshooting and some of the content generation.

 * A special thanks to all the other indivudals in our cohort for their continuous support throughout the course.

-* The added book covers and details were taken from the Waterstones Website.

 * Font Awesome was used for icons and the fonts used were derived from Google Fonts.